cronical/budget_dance/docs/setup.md

 ##### Supported Types

 The types `json_index, json_records, *_template` are supported by the extract utility, so the values can be edited in Excel and saved off to be used in the next build.
+For the templates, additional definition is provided in the `setup.yaml` config file.

 The types `md_*` act on exported Moneydance files.